 Graduating from the University of Central Florida in communicative disorders, speech-language pathology, I was fascinated with the English language and helping children get on the right track to speaking and reading.
 When my son was diagnosed with autism, my knowledge of language acquisition was put to use in my own family.

 A lover of the English language, I have taught in English camps on mission trips to Ukraine and Poland.
-I currently volunteer as an ESL teacher for my church’s ESL ministry with students from over 80 countries around the world.
+I currently volunteer as an ESL teacher in my community.

 After experiencing the grief of losing a child shortly after birth, I turned to writing as therapy and created the blog, www.gracegrowswing.wordpress.com.
 I went on to start www.kidsbooks2grow.com to help parents and educators find quality books for children to read.